blakeNaccarato/gist-template/README.md

 ## Usage

-To [generate a Gist from this template](#generate-a-gist-from-this-template), run [`setup.ps1`](#setupps1) in a local clone of a newly-created Gist, then commit and push the changes.
+To [⬇ generate a Gist from this template](#generate-a-gist-from-this-template), run [(⬇`setup.ps1`)](#setupps1) in a local clone of a newly-created Gist, then commit and push the changes.
 The script is written for [cross-platform PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell), and should work on Windows, UNIX-like, and MacOS systems alike.
-See [next steps and template features](#next-steps-and-template-features) for more detail on what this template offers.
+See [⬇ next steps and template features](#next-steps-and-template-features) for more detail on what this template offers.

 This template currently assumes Python 3.11, but you may fork it, change `target-version = "py311"` in `pyproject.toml` accordingly, and update the `clone` target in [(⬇`setup.ps1`)](#setupps1).